-As I mentioned before, a spokesperson must appear to have charisma, be likeable and credible.
-Honestly, in my experience I’ve found that it’s unusual that a CEO or business owner will have this natural talent, though I’ve worked with many charismatic CEOs!
+As I mentioned before, a spokesperson must appear to have charisma, be likable and credible.
+Honestly, in my experience, I’ve found that it’s unusual that a CEO or business owner will have this natural talent, though I’ve worked with many charismatic CEOs!

 Hiring a professional actor/actress as a video spokesperson.

 You may wish to hire a professional actor for your video.
 If you decide to go this route, it’s important to have several actors to choose from.
 A video production company may hold auditions so you can see who can best represent you and your business.
 Keep in mind that this person will quickly become the face of your company or brand, and their personality will become your company’s personality.